Grozental11/BGU_IntroToDS/README.md

 # BGU_IntroToDS

 Welcome to the BGU_IntroToDS repository!
 This repository is dedicated to the Introduction to Data Science course offered at Ben-Gurion University.
-Here, you'll find a collection of lab exercises, resources, and projects developed throughout the course
+Here, you'll find a collection of lab exercises and resources developed throughout the course

 ### Key Topics Covered:
 - Data Exploration and Preprocessing